writing

 Teaching history

-It's hard to come back after a long hiatus.
+It’s hard to come back after a long hiatus.
 February started busy and things just kept on getting busier, and here we are in the middle of March.
-Maybe I should have guessed that planning a wedding, revising a book, and teaching middle school all at the same time would be pretty hectic.
-(Thinking about it… Continue reading Teaching history
+Maybe I should have guessed that planning a wedding, revising a book, and… Continue reading

 Research comes from the unlikeliest of places

 As evidenced by my various afternoon adventures, I love visiting historic sites.
-I will drag Josh to living history museums just to pretend I'm living in colonial New England (more on that soon).
-When my parents called to say they were planning a weekend in upstate New York, and that they hoped to visit some… Continue reading Research comes from the unlikeliest of places
+I will drag Josh to living history museums just to pretend I’m living in colonial New England (more on that soon).
+When my parents called to say they… Continue reading

 The Next Big Thing Blog Tour!